evamariaa/evamariaa.github.io/_pages/about.md

   - /about.html
 ---

 My name is Eva-Maria Ahrer but most people just call me Evie!
 My pronouns are she/her and I am a Minerva Junior Research Group Leader at the Atmospheric Physics of Exoplanets (APEx) department, Max Planck Institute for Astronomy (MPIA) in Heidelberg, Germany.
-Prior to that I held a postdoctoral position at MPIA and completed my PhD at the University of Warwick under the supervision of Prof Peter Wheatley.

 ## Research Interests